ISSG-UPAT/Snort-Docker-SAND5G/README.md

 # Snort Docker Image

-## Description of the Project
+## Description of the SAND5G Project

-This repository is part of the SAND5G project, which aims to enhance security in 5G networks.
-FileAgent is a tool designed to facilitate the management of Snort rules in a containerized environment.

 5G -and beyond- networks provide a strong foundation for EU’s digital transformation and are becoming one of the Union’s key assets to compete in the global market.